-Endoscopic retrograde cholangiopancreatography, or ERCP, is a procedure to diagnose
+Endoscopic retrograde cholangiopancreatography (ERCP) is a procedure to diagnose and

-and treat problems in the liver, gallbladder, bile ducts, and pancreas.
-It combines
+treat problems in the liver, gallbladder, bile ducts, and pancreas.
+It combines X-ray

-X-ray and the use of an endoscope—a long, flexible, lighted tube.
-Your healthcare
+and an endoscope—a long, flexible, lighted tube.
+Your healthcare provider guides the

 Why might I need ERCP?

-You may need ERCP to find the cause of unexplained abdominal pain or yellowing of
+You may need ERCP to find the cause of unexplained belly (abdominal) pain or yellowing

-the skin and eyes (jaundice).
-It may be used to get more information if you have pancreatitis
+of the skin and eyes (jaundice).
+It may be used to get more information if you have